MicrosoftDocs/azure-dev-docs/articles/python/includes/python-web-app-managed-identity/create-postgres-service-visual-studio-code-2.5.md

 ms.custom: devx-track-python
 ---

 It will take several moments to create the database.
 Use the **Azure: Activity Log** window to track the progress.
-When the creation process finishes you'll also see a notification message.
+When the creation process finishes, you'll also see a notification message.